 In Ch.
 1: What is a Cover Letter? we covered the basics, the purpose of a cover letter, and why they're still important for your job search.
 In this chapter we'll lay out the proper format that recruiting professionals have come to expect from job seekers today.
-The cover letter format is practically universal as it's technically just a variation of a formal letter, but can vary in how the layout is set up.
+The cover letter format is practically universal as it's just a variation of a formal letter, but it can vary in how the layout is set up.

 How to Format A Cover Letter:

 (The numbers in the document above match the sections below)

 In the contact info you want to include your name, address, city, state, zip code, phone number, and email address.
 Even though much of this information has been stated multiple times, you want it to be in one place and visible to whomever is reading your document.
 To keep a professional cover letter format, the contact information must be at the top, but can be aligned left, right, or centered - depending on how you want your cover letter to look.